-The following illustrates a handful of actions proposed by regions to address barriers to success in their region.
+Regions proposed the following actions to address barriers to success in their regions.

-Barrier: Landscape scale restoration is often difficult to achieve due to complex process requirements of federal laws, rules, and policies.
+Barrier: Landscape-scale restoration is often difficult to achieve due to complex process requirements of federal laws, rules and policies.
 New interpretation and engagement with key partners can take advantage of flexibility that currently exists but may not be exercised for fear of litigation.

-Potential action: Encourage Federal Agencies to use authorities under HFRA and HFI to expedite the planning/collaboration process used to treat large landscapes.
+Potential action: Encourage federal agencies to use existing authorities to expedite the planning/collaboration process used to treat large landscapes.

-Potential action: Work with EPA and CEQ to maximize flexibility for implementing actions following uncharacteristic wildland fire events.
+Potential action: Work with the Environmental Protection Agency (EPA) and the Council of Environmental Quality (CEQ) to maximize flexibility for implementing actions following uncharacteristic wildland fire events.

 Barrier: Responding to wildland fire events is a complex, interagency task.
-Many resources that would otherwise be available for mobilization are unavailable because of cumbersome qualifications standards and procedures.
+Many resources that would otherwise be available for mobilization are unavailable because of cumbersome qualification standards and procedures.

-Potential action: Build on existing success (e.g., IQCS, Recognition of Prior Learning (RPL), Service First) to develop a national qualifications system to track federal, tribal, local, state, and private community responders.
+Potential action: Build on existing success (e.g., Incident Qualification and Certification System (IQCS), Recognition of Prior Learning (RPL), and Service First) to develop a national qualifications system to track federal, tribal, local, state, and private community responders.

-Barrier: Many states in have laws that require all wildfires to be suppressed.
-Alternative wildfire management strategies such as managing lightening caused fires are not universally available to all fire management agencies, especially state agencies who have responsibility for managing wildfires on private lands.
+Barrier: Many states have laws that require all wildfires to be suppressed.
+Alternative wildfire management strategies such as managing lightning-caused fires are not universally available to all wildland fire management agencies, especially state agencies, which have responsibility for managing wildfires on private lands.

-Potential actions: Manage wildfire strategically to restore and maintain landscape resilience, by addressing state specific regulations on [managing] lightning ignitions.
+Potential actions: Manage wildfire strategically to restore and maintain landscape resilience by addressing state-specific regulations on [managing] lightning ignitions.
 Further exploration may identify areas where compatible management objectives exist.
-Implementation strategies could be developed for when and where natural ignitions could be managed for landscape resilience and resource benefits.
+Implementation strategies should be developed for when and where natural ignitions could be managed for landscape resilience and resource benefits.

-Barrier: In many fire prone landscapes, there is a need to include a broader range of groups who embrace, adopt and implement fire adapted community principles at local planning and zoning scales for, at a minimum, new construction and development.
+Barrier: In many fire-prone landscapes, there is a need to include a broader range of groups who embrace, adopt, and implement fire-adapted community principles at local planning and zoning scales for, at a minimum, new construction and development.

-Potential actions: Identify and address conflicts/barriers to fire adaptation in local land use planning, building ordinances, and building codes.
-Work with local planners to include fire safe features in new development (e.g., building codes, landscaping, and evacuation routes) and specific restrictions when building in dangerous topography/conditions.
-Engage insurers to educate homeowners and developers for using fire resistant building materials, designing appropriate access roads to homes and developments, and using Firewise principles.
+Potential actions: Identify and address conflicts or barriers to fire adaptation in local land use planning, building ordinances and building codes.
+Work with local planners to include fire-safe features in new development (e.g., building codes, landscaping, and evacuation routes) and specific restrictions when building in dangerous topography or conditions.
+Engage insurers to educate homeowners and developers about using fire-resistant building materials, designing appropriate access roads to homes and developments, and using Firewise principles.

-Barrier: There are a number of policy barriers and process complexities that affect the ability to effectively and efficiently share resources not only for wildfire but for fuels and prescribed fire work.
-As budgets decline and skill gaps grow, reliance on a mobile skilled workforce is one option while local expertise is developed.
-One example is the new national template for cooperative fire agreements which is designed so cooperators are responsible to bill the end user.
-A state will have to directly bill another state for fire personnel versus billing managed at the federal level.
+Barrier: A number of policy barriers and process complexities affect the ability to effectively and efficiently share resources, not only for wildfire, but for fuels and prescribed fire work.
+As skill gaps grow, reliance on a mobile skilled workforce is one option, while local expertise is developed.
+One example is the new national template for cooperative fire agreements, which is designed so cooperators are responsible to bill the end user.
+A state will directly bill another state for fire personnel versus the billing managed at the federal level.
 Processes for updating and revising agreements are slow and cumbersome.
-Qualification standards pose barriers to sharing resources when the Forest Service follows one set of rules while all others follow 310-1.
+Qualification standards pose barriers to sharing resources when the USDA Forest Service follows one set of rules, while all others follow the Wildland Fire Qualification System Guide, PMS 310-1.